Azure-Samples/explore-iot-operations/README.md

 1. (Add Krill and other instructions)

-## Resources

-(Any additional resources or related projects)

-- Link to supporting information
-- Link to similar sample
-- ...

 ## Contributing

 Please view the developer guides in the docs directory to get started with contributions.
 Get started with the [Organization docs](./docs/ORGANIZATION.md).